 There are several non-kill methods to help you get rid of a starling problem, many of which double as preventative measures.
 Here are some options for when they’re already here.

 Electronic Bird Repeller

-Some have had good success with electronic devices such as the BirdXPeller Pro.
+Some have had good success with electronic devices.
 This product emits natural bird sounds and predator calls to scare away starlings, pigeons, sparrows, and other problem birds.
-With optimal placement, it can provide up to 1 acres of coverage.
+With optimal placement, it can provide up to 1 acre of coverage.